ilastik/ilastik.github.io/documentation/basics/installation.md

 ### Linux and Mac

+#### CPLEX Installation

+On Linux and Mac, the CPLEX installer comes as a commandline executable (`cplex-someversion.sh` on Linux and `cplex-someversion.bin`).
+To install it, open a terminal and run `bash /path/to/your/cplex-someversion.sh` (or `bash /path/to/your/cplex-someversion.bin` on Mac).

+**Hint:** on Mac and most Linux distributions you can drag and drop the installer file into the terminal to get the full path appended to your command line.

+#### Adding CPLEX to ilastik

 CPLEX packages for Linux and Mac do not provide shared versions of all required libraries, but only static variants.